kang-cao-corgi/coj/notes.md

     Paradise locates across over second and third heaven, which contains Father's house.
 The part of which lies in second heaven is called spiritual prison, but not hell.
 The part which lies in third heaven is called Abraham's boson or side

-    1. people before Noah, no resurrection &rarr; became angels
+    1. people before Noah, no resurrection &rarr; serving God (became angels)
-    1. believers from Noah to Jesus (in OT), go to Abraham's side, will come to 2nd resurrection &rarr; servants of God
+    1. believers from Noah to Jesus(covenant of blood) (in OT), go to Abraham's side, will come to 2nd resurrection &rarr; servants of God
     1. believers after Jesus &rarr; paradise, eligible for 1st resurrection &rarr; heirs of God

 1. Noah &lrhar; Jesus [Lk16:23](https://www.blueletterbible.org/niv/luk/16/23/s_989023)
    who died in this period is only qualified for second resurrection, going to paradise, as servants